devKosho/my-portfolio/README.md

-# my-portfolio
+# Kosho Hoshitsuki's portfolio

-This is my professional protfolio
+This uses AWS and ReactJS